 Areas of your lawn and even the entire lawn can become uneven over time.
 This is especially true for older, established lawns.
 The common sources for creating low areas or higher spots include:

-- Compaction: The soil underneath your lawn may become compressed by high traffic.
+- Compaction: The soil underneath your lawn may become compacted by high traffic.

 - Hardscaping: New fences, sidewalks, or other hardscapes installed by you or your neighbor can change water flow.